Umag waterfront and marina on the northern Istrian coast

 July-August

-Peak season, with warm sea temperatures, lively promenades, beach time, and the town's tennis season in full swing.
-Book accommodation early and expect a vibrant atmosphere.
+Peak season brings warm sea temperatures, lively promenades, beach time and the town's tennis season in full swing.

 • ATP Croatia Open tennis